Skip to main content

 UCSF at the San Francisco Giants Game

-Enjoy a special night at the ballpark as the Giants face the Miami Marlins.
-Enjoy complimentary food and nonalcoholic beverages in a private UCSF skybox while reconnecting with fellow alumni and friends.
 Alcoholic beverages will be available for purchase on the Club Level.
 Space is limited, and tickets will sell out.

-Primary registrants can purchase a maximum of two tickets, which can either be sent electronically one week before the event to the email address used to register or made available for pickup at Will Call the day of the event.
+Tickets can either be sent electronically one week before the event to the email address used to register or made available for pickup at Will Call the day of the event.

 Community